-- The elegant connection between reinvestment and growth in operating income breaks down, when you have a company in transition, where margins are changing over time. - If that is the case, you have to estimate cash flows in three steps: - Forecast revenue growth and revenues in future years, taking into account market potential and competition. - Forecast a "target" margin in the future and a pathway from current margins to the target. - Estimate reinvestment from revenues, using a sales to capital ratio (measuring the dollars of revenues you get from each dollar of investment).
+- The elegant connection between reinvestment and earnings growth, captured by a sustainable growth rate, when you have a company in transition, and margins are changing over time. - If that is the case, you have to estimate cash flows in three steps: - Forecast revenue growth and revenues in future years, taking into account market potential and competition. - Forecast a "target" margin in the future and a pathway from current margins to the target. - Estimate reinvestment from revenues, using a sales to capital ratio (measuring the dollars of revenues you get from each dollar of investment).